jstac/quantecon_nyu_2016/lecture2/git_intro/gitnotes.md

 ## Using `git`

+Many people associate `git` with the cloud based repository service Github, but `git` can be run independently either just on your own computer or on a self-hosted server.
+In this short tutorial, we are going to create a `git` repository hosted on our computer.
+We will then talk about some of the day to day commads that will be used in `git`.

+WARNING: Until you know what you're doing and exactly how they work, NEVER use the `-f` or `--force` flags no matter what the internet tells you.

+### Configuration

+Here we configure the default editor, colors, name, email etc...

+### Creating a folder

+We will create a folder called `<FirstNameLastNameHomework>` using `mkdir <FirstNameLastNameHomework>`

+### Initializing a `git` repository

+Now enter that directory using `cd <FirstNameLastNameHomework>`.
+To initialize this directory as a `git` repository (which in the background will create a series of directories and files) we will use the command `git init`.

+We can see the things that were created by typing `ls .git`, but don't worry too much about what is being kept inside yet.

+### Four Stages of Files

+Cover untracked, unstaged, staged, committed.
+Talk about `git diff`, `git add`, `git commit`.
+Talk about how `git status` allows you to see the differences

+### Commit History

+Talk about `git log` and maybe `git reset`

+### Branching

+Talk about `git branch` and `git checkout`

+### Ignore Files

+Talk about `git ignore`

 ## Resources and References

 Below is a sequence of references to things that I have found useful.
 I suggest reading a few of them and at least skimming the majority of them.
 In particular, the software carpentry lectures on git are very useful for learning the basics -- The Pro Git book is the biblical reference for git and can likely answer any question you will have for at least a few years to come.
 I have organized both sections by how relevant/convincing I found the documents.